Michael-Brodsky/OCR/README.md

 installed on the host computer.

 OneNote has the advantage of being part of the MS Office suite and thus requires no further licensing or installation of third-party software.
-It's main disadvantages are its speed that it cannot run silently in the background, essentially taking over the user's desktop.
+It's main disadvantages are its speed and that it cannot run silently in the background, essentially taking over the user's desktop.
 This is especially troublesome when cataloging Adobe pdf files as Adobe has removed the silent printing option from Acrobat and so Acrobat and OneNote contiuously switch back and forth from being the top-level window, even if the user clicks on another window.
 This prevents users